-Task No. STCW Competence Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard 5.3.A Operate fuel, Oily-water On a vessel of at the candidate The candidate: All lubrication, separators (or least 1,000 HP, on monitors the oily- 1.
+Task No. STCW Competence Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard 5.3.A Operate fuel, Oily-water On a vessel of at the candidate The candidate: All lubrication, ballast and separators (or similar least 1,000 HP, on a simulator, or in monitors the oily- water separator 1.
 Checks plant's operational status; other pumping equipment) a laboratory, system.
-2. Checks bilge-water tank level; systems and requirements and 3.
+2. Checks bilge-water tank level; systems and associated requirements and operation 3.
 Checks oily-water-separator chamber pressure or vacuum; control operation 4.
 Checks filling related pressure/vacuum; systems.
 5. Checks overboard-discharge water-pump pressure; 6.
-Monitors oil-content monitor and ensures that: 7.
-Equipment is not bypassed, sampling line is open, and flushing water is not being supplied to sensor; 8.
+Monitors oil-content monitor and ensures that: Equipment is not bypassed, sampling line is open, and flushing water is not being supplied to sensor; 8.
 Automatic valves are not operated in manual mode or disconnected from controlling devices; and No temporary hoses are used during operation and when possible, checks cleanliness of sensors; 10.
 Checks for any unusual conditions or noises; 11.
 Notifies watch engineer of any unusual or unsafe conditions; and 12.
 Takes proper action to prevent safety and pollution violations.